Log In / Sign Up

 • The 120-Day Limit: You must file a foreclosure lawsuit within 120 days of the recording date.
 If this deadline passes, the lien becomes unenforceable.

-• Release: Once you are paid, you are legally required to file a lien release to remove the cloud from the property title.
+• Mechanics Lien Release: Once you are paid, you are legally required to file a release of lien form to remove the cloud from the property title.

 Oregon has a strict 75-day filing window.
-Avoid a trip to the county office or missing the deadline.
+Don’t miss the deadline.

 E-Record My Lien Today